-106. The windfall figure will be derived from averaging housing delivery from sites under 5 net units, over the preceding 5 years.
-To date, Runnymede has not seen a significant fluctuation in the amount of windfall sites coming forward in recent years (previously for net 1-9 units; however, to comply with the PPG, the windfall figure has been reduced), and there is no evidence to suggest a downward trend, despite difficult current national economic circumstances.
-However, to reflect that over time, less land will be available to develop on a small scale, in years 6-15, the annual windfall figure calculated in the SLAA will be reduced by 20% (which is in line with the Inspector's recommendations in appeal APP/Q3630/A/13/2192120 at Wick Road).
+110. The windfall figure will be derived from averaging housing delivery from sites under 5 net units, over the preceding 5 years.
+To date, Runnymede has not seen a significant fluctuation in the amount of windfall sites coming forward in recent years (previously for net 1-9 units; however, to comply with the PPG, the windfall figure threshold has been reduced), and there is no evidence to suggest a downward trend, despite difficult current national economic circumstances.
+However, to reflect that over time, less land will likely be available to develop on a small scale, it will be assumed that there will be some reduction in the number of windfall permissions delivered in future years.
+The reduction applied to the windfall rate will be considered at the time that each SLAA report is produced (whether in Spelthorne or Runnymede) and will depend on the conclusions drawn from the analysis of the windfall trend data.